Oriented zinc oxide hexagonal rods are grown by aqueous thermal decomposition of hexamethylenetetramine serving as a kinetic pH buffer,

 ZnO is a semiconductor and these undoped materials are not very conductive.
 Shining UV light on ZnO excites electrons from the filled valence band to the empty conduction band where they can travel to the conductive FTO glass.
 Solution photoelectrochemistry (PEC) can demonstrate ZnO conduction in the presence of UV light.

 The excited electron and/or its empty hole can also be used for photoremediation or treatment of wastewater.
-In this experiment methylene blue, a non-toxic dye that is not degraded by ultraviolet light, is used to simulate an organic pollutant in water.
+In this experiment methylene blue, a non-toxic dye that is not degraded by ultraviolet light in the absence of a catalyst, is used to simulate an organic pollutant in water.
 Absorbance spectroscopy can be used to measure the rate of methylene blue degradation.

 Orientation of the ZnO crystals can be measured by powder x-ray diffraction (XRD) in comparison with the XRD of randomly-oriented ZnO powder.

 You will do the synthesis ahead of time, preparing two (hopefully identical) ZnO-coated FTO samples.
 To do the analysis in one lab period we will work in groups of four.
 One pair of students will do the SEM and PEC experiments on one sample and the other pair will do the absorption spectroscopy, XRD, and decolorization of methylene blue experiments on the matched sample.
-You will need the results from both pairs to answer the report questions.
+You will need the results from both pairs for your data and analysis in your notebook and to answer the report questions.

 Synthesis (15 minutes operator time, Groups A and B together)